EduardoZepeda/coffee-bytes-hugo/content/posts/go/go-introduccion-a-las-goroutines-y-concurrencia/index.en.md

 	if err := group.Wait(); err != nil {
 		fmt.Printf("Group finished but with error: %v\n", err) } else {
-		fmt.Println("All tasks completed successfully with no error") }
+		fmt.Println("All tasks completed successfully with no errors") }
 }
 ```